Vasile Iordache: Steaua București

 Iordache was transferred by Steaua București in 1972 where he learned a lot about goalkeeping from the team's goalkeeper coach Ion Voinescu.
 He won two Divizia A titles in the 1975–76 and 1977–78 seasons, as coach Emerich Jenei used him in 13 matches for the first title and 14 for the second.
 Iordache also won two Cupa României, being used by Jenei the entire 90 minutes in the 1976 final in which he kept a clean sheet in the 1–0 victory against CSU Galați.
 In the 1979 final, he was sent on the field by coach Gheorghe Constantin to replace Rică Răducanu in the 84th minute of the 3–0 victory against Sportul Studențesc București.
 For the way he played in 1980 and 1981, Iordache was placed fourth on both occasions in the ranking for the Romanian Footballer of the Year award.

 During his 12 seasons with The Military Men, Iordache made a total of 231 Divizia A appearances and played nine games in European competitions.
 Throughout this period, he competed for a spot on the team with other international goalkeepers such as Narcis Coman, Carol Haidu, Dumitru Moraru and Rică Răducanu.
 He also had a controversial moment when he got upset and left the field during a game with Argeș Pitești after conceding a goal because his defenders did not intervene, coach Jenei was forced to send Moraru to substitute him.

 FCM Brașov

 Iordache was transferred from Steaua to FCM Brașov in exchange for Dumitru Stângaciu.
-There, he made his last Divizia A appearance on 20 November 1985 in a 2–0 away loss to Politehnica Timișoara, having a total of 271 matches in the competition.
+There, he made his last Divizia A appearance on 20 November 1985 in a 2–0 away loss to Politehnica Timișoara, totaling 271 matches in the competition.